-If you’re looking for a minimalist stand for your TV I can highly recommend this stand.
+If you’re looking for a minimalist easel TV stand I can highly recommend this stand.
 Forest AV has a few other stands including tripods which enable the TV to be swivelled left and right.

-The Easel TV Stand is priced at £175 and available from Forest AV.
+The Easel TV Stand is priced at £175 and is available from Forest AV.
 Purchase online: forest-av.com

 This post is in no way sponsored and all comments are genuine.